 Been catching up on old emails this weekend and among those was one from a reader attaching a New York Times article, From China, With Pragmatism: Are the Chinese outdoing Americans at their own philosophical game?
-The article is by Stephen T. Asma a philosophy professor and it deals with how ethics in China are viewed from a different perspective han in the United States.
-Different, not worse.
-This is a very crude summary of the article and I urge everyone actually read it.
+The article is on how ethics in China are viewed from a different perspective than in the United States.

 When one embassy officer (working his best “hearts-and-minds diplomacy”) suggested that the Chinese switch the giving of hongbao to after the successful operation, rather than before, the Chinese were struck dumb with astonishment.
 Of course, you have to give the hongbao beforehand because it motivates the doctor.
 The gift tells the doctor: (a) to take special care with our child (b) we respect your surgical skills/education and “give face” accordingly (c) we are devoted to our child, will hold you responsible and have the means to do so.
 The fact that not everyone can afford to influence their doctor with hongbao is not grounds for withholding it, since we’re trying to protect my child here and now.
 The parent, according to the Chinese, should never weigh the child’s well-being against something so arcane as an abstract principle.